alexras/pylsdj/docs/savfile.rst

    sav = SAVFile('lsdj.sav', my_callback)

-   # Get the list of the file's projects
+   # Get the file's project map (maps slot number to Project)
-   projects = sav.project_list
+   projects = sav.projects

    # Save a savfile as lsdj_modified.sav, passing the same progress callback
    # from the above example